The Blog

 Spook factor: 👻👻

 Britain’s oldest inhabited house is the perfect backdrop for an afternoon of family-friendly Halloween fun.
-Tots and kids of all ages will love Halloween at Traquair with ghost stories in the woods, tarot readings, magic shows with magician and Britain’s Got Talent star Kevin Quantum, a treasure hunt in Traquair Maze, spell casting at a wizards and witches workshop and more.
-Those donning Halloween costumes could be in with the chance of winning a prize.
+Tots and kids of all ages will love Halloween at Traquair with ghost stories in the woods, tarot readings, magic shows, a treasure hunt in Traquair Maze, spell casting at a wizards and witches workshop and more.

 Spook factor: 👻👻👻